Assaulted Women's and Children's Counsellor/Advocate Program (AWCCA) (C137)

 - interviewing staff during an agency visit

-- conducting research to indentify placement options that will meet their learning goals
+- conducting research to identify placement options that will meet your learning goals

 - participating in professional development activities

-In second year, AWCCA students will build on their learning by engaging in 400-hour unpaid field placement, where they will participate in many of the following:
+As a second year AWCCA student, you will build on your learning by engaging in 400 hours of unpaid field placement.
+During these field experience hours you will participate in many of the following:

 - group facilitation